MsTiik/MsTiik/README.md

 CS background.
 The past few years, working as a Senior Tech Consultant, I've been at the intersection of tech and people.
 Product, design, customer research, architecture, stakeholder translation.
 That's the day job.
-Agentic engineering reignited the engineering flame within me again.
+Now I'm back to engineering thanks to AI.

 📫 [rene@eightyeight.ai](mailto:rene@eightyeight.ai)